-Motorola DROID 4 appears at $199.99 in new Verizon MAP leakAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID 4 appears at $199.99 in new Verizon MAP leakAlex Wagner - Editorial Director of News and Content

 Verizon introduced several new phones at CES earlier this month, and with today's arrival of the Motorola DROID RAZR MAXX, just about all have made their way onto shelves.
 The exception is the DROID 4, which is still without an official release date or price.
 Earlier this month a Verizon minimum advertised price (MAP) list suggested that the answer to the latter half of the D4's launch/price mystery would be a $249.99, but now a new MAP has surfaced with a lower price tag attached to Motorola's 4G LTE slider.
 As you can see above, the DROID 4 features a MAP of $199.99 with a two-year contract.
 Other price changes include the black and white 32GB DROID RAZR moving to $279.99 and the DROID Bionic falling to $149.99.
 Those prices are indeed in effect right now on Verizon's website.